Save The Skowhegan Drive-In

-Honda has started ‘Project Drive-In’ where they will provide five drive-in theaters with the new digital projectors.
-To find out more and to save a drive-in near you, cast a vote online at projectdrivein.com.
+Honda has started ‘Project Drive-In’ where they provided several drive-in theaters with the new digital projectors, including the Saco Drive-In.
+To find out more and to help save a drive-in near you, visit projectdrivein.com.